-NFL Rumors: Patriots Work Out Three Free-Agent QBs After Week 1 Loss
+NFL Rumors: Patriots Work Out Three Free Agent QBs After Week 1 Loss

-The New England Patriots reportedly are continuing to look at what’s available on quarterback market.
+The New England Patriots reportedly are continuing to look at what’s available on the quarterback market.

-The Patriots worked out free-agent quarterbacks Matt McGloin, Matt Barkley and David Fales on Friday, a source told ESPN’s Field Yates.
-The Patriots currently only are carrying two quarterbacks on their 53-man roster with no signal-callers on their practice squad.
+The Patriots worked out free agent quarterbacks Matt McGloin, Matt Barkley and David Fales on Friday, a source told ESPN’s Field Yates.
+The Patriots currently are carrying just two quarterbacks on their 53-man roster with no signal-callers on their practice squad.

 The Patriots also worked out quarterback Thad Lewis earlier in the week.